compiler-research/compiler-research.github.io/_posts/2025-05-12-using-root-for-genome-sequencing.md

  My project aims to build on this foundation by implementing the next-generation RNTuple format, which promises even greater efficiency.

+### Why RNTuple for Genomics?
+RNTuple is ROOT's successor to TTree columnar data storage, offering several advantages for genomic data:

+Improved Memory Efficiency: RNTuple's design allows uncompressed data to be directly mapped to memory without further copies due to the clear separation between offset/index data and payload data.
+This matches the in-memory layout on modern architectures and reduces RAM requirements when processing large genomic datasets.
+Type Safety: RNTuple provides compile-time type-safe interfaces through the use of templates, reducing common programming errors in genomic data processing.
+This is particularly valuable when handling complex nested data types common in genomic sequence information.
+Enhanced Storage Efficiency: Recent benchmarks show RNTuple achieving 20-35% storage space savings compared to TTree, which already outperforms traditional genomic formats.
+This translates to significant storage cost reductions for large-scale genomic datasets.
+Optimized Performance: RNTuple demonstrates multiple times faster read throughput than TTree, along with better write performance and multicore scalability.
+It can fully harness the performance of modern NVMe drives and object stores.
+Columnar Access Pattern: The columnar structure is ideal for genomic region queries that often only access chromosome and position information, avoiding unnecessary data loading.
+This is particularly important for genomic data, where analysts frequently need to examine specific regions rather than entire sequences.

 ### Project Description
 My project extends GeneROOT by implementing ROOT's next-generation RNTuple format for genomic data storage and analysis through two main stages: